 Even if the above feedback services fail, a separate site, known as Grammarly Answers, allows users to ask questions and point out possible errors in the software in an environment similar to a forum.
 This lets the staff improve upon Grammarly’s software with suggestions straight from their consumers, which gives them an edge over the average telephone hotline.
 The site thrives with traffic, and questions are reliably and speedily answered.

 The site is developed by the world’s leading linguists, and it’s clear that the developers have a passion for English.
-Their Facebook page (popular among people who aren’t even subscribed to Grammarly) and blog show their love of watching language grow and adapt to the culture surrounding it.
+Their Facebook page (popular among people who aren’t even subscribed to Grammarly) and blog show their love of watching language grow and adapt with the culture surrounding it.

 They offer some insights worth reading for entertainment alone if one finds linguistics interesting.
 There’s a generous dose of humor to it.
 Rather than attacking users, their Facebook page uses gentle, friendly reminders directly to their fan’s newsfeeds- and it allows them to debate the relevance and usefulness of a rule, giving helpful feedback to Grammarly staff.